Azure/device-simulation-dotnet/DEVELOPMENT.md

 ## .NET setup

-The project workflow is managed via .NET Core 1.0.4.
-We recommend to install .NET Core in your environment, so that you can run all the scripts and ensure that your IDE works as expected.
+The project workflow is managed via .NET Core 1.0.4, which you need to install in your environment, so that you can run all the scripts and ensure that your IDE works as expected.

 * [.NET Core](https://dotnet.github.io)